Highlights of the Program

 Hamilton Locke

-• Showcasing how V2G and V2H enable resilience, energy trading, and grid participation
+• Demonstrating how V2G, V2H, and embedded networks enable grid resilience, energy trading, and multi-tenancy charging solutions

-• Examining government-backed trials accelerating the adoption of emerging EV technologies
+• Examining government-backed trials and regulatory frameworks accelerating the adoption of emerging technologies, including smart demand management

-• Enhancing network scalability through software-led charging and interoperability
+• Enhancing network scalability and future-proofing through interoperability standards and intelligent charging platforms

 Q&A SESSION ON SCALABLE EV CHARGING THROUGH NEXT-GEN TECHNOLOGIES